opticyclic/CompilerBot/README.md

     build.directory=/path/to/build/directory
     jdk.location=/path/to/jdk

-Run the CompilerBot application:
+Run the Compiler Bot application:

-    java -jar build/libs/compilerbot-0.1.jar
+    java -jar build/libs/compiler-bot-0.1.jar

 The application will start monitoring the source directory, organize and compile Java files.

 ### Configuration

-You can customize the behavior of CompilerBot by modifying the **application.properties** file.
+You can customize the behavior of Compiler Bot by modifying the **application.properties** file.
 Update the source directory, build directory, and JDK location to fit your project's needs.